maplerainresearch/TermManagerApp/README.md

 and to update existing terms.

 To run, you need to have Java installed.
-Then, with the Java runtime in your path, you can use the following command to run the jar. java -jar TermManagerApp.jar
+Then, with the Java runtime in your path, you can use the following command to run the jar.\n java -jar TermManagerApp.jar\n
 (use javaw instead of java if you don't want a console window)